Top 10 Common Foods Between Iran and Turkey in 2024

 2.Zereshk polo ba morgh

-In most Turkish restaurants, rice with chicken and in Iranian restaurants is seen chicken with barberry.
-This is one of the common dishes between Iran and Turkey which is very simple and tasty.
+In most Turkish restaurants, rice with chicken, and in Iranian restaurants see chicken with barberry.
+This is one of the common dishes between Iran and Turkey, and it is very simple and tasty.

-In Türkiye, it is served with saffron and eggplant and in Iran with barberry and potatoes.
+In Türkiye, it is served with saffron and eggplant, and in Iran, it is served with barberry and potatoes.
 Zereshk polo ba morgh in Iran is also widely used as the best food at parties

 Ash reshteh is one of the common foods between Iran and Turkey.
-Turkish ash is only mae with lentil, but other vegetables are used to prepare it.
-Vegetables such as tomatoes, celery and onions.
+Turkish ash is only made with lentils, but other vegetables are used to prepare it.
+Vegetables such as tomatoes, celery, and onions.

 One of the most important ingredients in the Turkish ash is the juice of sheep bone, which is mainly added to the soup.
-Totally in Turkish food, we see high -fat foods.
+In Turkish food, we see high-fat foods.

 Baklava is one of those sweets made in different cities and countries in different ways.
-In Iran, Iranian baklava includes: Baklava Ghazvini, Baklava Yazdi, Baklava Gilani and Baklava Tabrizi.
+In Iran, Iranian baklava includes Baklava Ghazvini, Baklava Yazdi, Baklava Gilani, and Baklava Tabrizi.
 Each of these is a different recipe.
-But besides Iran, Turkey is also famous for the whole world.
+Besides Iran, Turkey is also famous around the world.

-Undoubtedly one of the popular sweets and desserts of Iranians and even other people of the Middle East is baklava, which has special recipes in every part of Iran and the Middle East.
+Undoubtedly, one of the popular sweets and desserts of Iranians and even other people in the Middle East is baklava, which has special recipes in every part of Iran and the Middle East.

 Doner Kebab, also known as Turkish Kebab, is a type of Turkish roast that is made from the cutting of the meat that rotates around the fire vertically.
-It has gone to various parts of the world and has many fans especially in Iran.
+It has reached various parts of the world and has many fans, especially in Iran.

-So that this common foods between Iran and Turkey has become the main food of Iran’s fast food.
+This common food between Iran and Turkey has become the main food of Iran’s fast food.

 This Turkish dish is the most formidable obstacle to the victory of the hamburger in the fast food market.
 Doner kebab in rolls with slices of pickle and chips is the most common stand-up lunch for city office workers.
 The alterations of the Doner kebab are Arab shawarma and Greek gyros.